bgant/inkyphat-stockmarket/README.md

 ![Project Photo](../assets/inkyphat-stockmarket.png)

 ### How to Use:
-* inkyphat-stockmarket.py is the main script that downloads the latest stock price and displays it on the screen.
-You can manually run this script as often as you like.
+* **inkyphat-stockmarket.py:** Main script downloads the latest stock price and displays it on the screen.
-* inkyphat-stockmarket-launcher.py is run by /etc/crontab.
-It checks to see if the Stock Market is open before running the inkyphat-stockmarket.py script.

-### To Do List:
-* Replace 'inkyphat.RED' statements with variable to handle inkyphat.YELLOW or inkyphat.BLACK
-* Add requirements.txt file for imports
-* Use ConfigParser with settings.txt file (https://docs.python.org/3/library/configparser.html)
-* Add instructions and images for building and setting up inky pHat on Raspberry Pi Zero W
+* **inkyphat-stockmarket-launcher.py:** Run by /etc/crontab and launches the Main script if the Markets are open.

 ### More Information:
 * [Getting Started with Inky pHAT](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat)